husarms/coin-surfer/README.md

 ![logo](docs/images/logo.png)

-> If you don't find a way to make money while you sleep, you will work until you die.
+"If you don't find a way to make money while you sleep, you will work until you die."

 # Contents
 - [Overview](#overview)